 Whole30 Korean Beef

-• Swap the meat: ground chicken, turkey or pork can be used in place of the beef
+• Swap the meat: ground chicken or ground turkey can be used in place of the beef

 • Add some tang: Place thinly sliced cucumber in a bowl with apple cider vinegar and leave to marinate for 20 minutes.
 The pickled sliced cucumber will add a nice tangy flavour to the bowl.